About the Website

 Back around 2002, I found out about a project called American Local History Network (ALHN).
 The project is very similar to USGenWeb, but not nearly on as big of a scale and not nearly as widely known.
-I started out with 2 counties (Cabarrus and Mecklenburg) and then added 6 (Ashe, Johston, Rowan, Wake, Warren, and Wilkes).
+I started out with 2 counties (Cabarrus and Mecklenburg) and then added 6 more (Ashe, Johston, Rowan, Wake, Warren, and Wilkes).
 Almost all of my genealogical research centers around North Carolina, so over the years, I've uncovered information for almost every county in the state.
 Because of this, I decided to move from the USGenNet site and create my own state page.
 There are now 2 North Carolina ALHN sites.
-Creating this site in no way means anything negative towards the other NCALHN website, I just decided to create my own as a supplement to the other.
+The other one has not been update in many years and the state coordinator of that page is unresponsive to emails.
+I was made the new state coordinator several years ago.
+Creating this site in no way means anything negative towards the other NCALHN website that is still housed on usgennet.org.
+I just decided to create my own as a supplement.
 At the bottom of each HTML page, you will find links to the Home (the main page of this site), to ALHN, to different areas of the other NCALHN website.
-Almost all the data you will find on this site was transcribed by me, but some was submitted and some was transcribed by volunteers (I sent them the documents to transcribe and they sent me the files).
-And of course I will always accept new data to add to this site if you have any records you would like to transcribe and submit (contact me about file formats, etc. if you would like to help out.)
+Almost all the data you will find on this site was transcribed by me, but some was submitted by others and some was transcribed by volunteers (I sent them the documents to transcribe and they sent me the files).
+Of course I will always accept new data to add to this site if you have any records you would like to transcribe and submit (contact me about file formats, etc. if you would like to help out.)

 One special project is called The North Carolina Bradford Project and with this project, I am working with other Bradfords to try and sort out and untangle all the North Carolina Bradfords.
 This project is currently on hold right now, but plan to start again in 2009.
 I have my own line of Bradfords straightened out, but as the former rootsweb list moderator for the Bradford surname list, I discovered there were LOTS of Bradfords in North Carolina that were not related, yet shared the same names and around the same time.
 Some folks were getting their lines confused with my line, and so I decided to work to straighten that out.
 In 2009, I hope to get a quarterly newsletter off the ground to keep those who have submitted their information to me in the loop of what is going on with the project.